wader/fq/doc/dev.md

 Keeps track of
 - Actual value.
 Decoded value represented using a go type like `uint64`, `string` etc. For example a value reader by a utf8 or utf16 reader both will ends up as a `string`.
 - Symbolic value.
 Optional symbolic representation of the actual value.
-For example a `scalar.UToSymStr` would map an actual `uint64` to a symbolic `string`.
+For example a `scalar.UintMapSymStr` would map an actual `uint64` to a symbolic `string`.
 - String description of the value.
 - Number representation